HeavenAssem/interop/README.md

 # MosaicFramework
 Cross - language, modular, event driven framework for application development

-Mosaic is a application architecture framework that aims to provide easy interoperability between different languages (planned):
+Mosaic is a application architecture framework that aims to provide an easy interoperability on multiple levels:
+ * Language level: ability to write different parts of system using different languages
+ * Architecture level: ability to choose how to run different parts of system
+ * Data level: ability to choose data format for serialization/deserialization (if used)

+Planned languages to support:
-- C/C++
+ * C/C++
-- D
+ * D
-- JavaScript
+ * JavaScript
-- Python
+ * Python
-- (maybe) Haskell
+ * (maybe) Haskell

+ Planned architecture options (Transports):
+  * Direct (native to native only): modules are acting like plugins, running in same process and directly calling functions and trigger events with minimal overhead
+  * Shared memory: modules run in separate processes and interact via shared memory
+  * Sockets: interprocess communication via sockets
+  * Websockets
+  * HTTP

+ Planned data representation options:
+  * JSON
+  * msgpack
+  * protobuf
+  * flatbuffers

 Application consists of one or more nodes.
 Node consists of one or more modules.
 Module consists of types, functions and events.
 Node corresponds to process.
-Modules of same application can interact with each other via different buses, such as:
+Modules of same application can interact with each other via different transports, described above

-- Shared memory
-- Sockets
-- WebSockets
-- etc...

 Modules of the same node interact using same API as if they were in different nodes.
 Modules of the same node interact with each other with minimum overhead, without bus.